German Definite Articles - A Definitive Guide

 • Practice article usage in context, rather than in isolation, especially in authentic German usage.

 Use your Definite Articles right away before you lose them in our Speaking Classes.
-Get a 5-day free trial and attend as many classes as you want in that time.
+Join our daily classes and feel your confidence grow.

 Rónán